Harold Faltermeyer

-Hans Hugo Harold Faltermeier (born 5 October 1952) is a German musician, composer and record producer.
+Hans Hugo Harold Faltermeyer (born 5 October 1952) is a German musician, composer and record producer.

 Faltermeyer is best known for composing the "Axel F" theme for the feature film Beverly Hills Cop, an influential synth-pop hit in the 1980s.
-He also composed the "Top Gun Anthem" for the feature film Top Gun and the music for the Chevy Chase Fletch feature films, Fletch and Fletch Lives.
+He also composed the "Top Gun Anthem" for the feature film Top Gun, along with its score, and the music for the Chevy Chase feature films Fletch and Fletch Lives.
 The Beverly Hills Cop and Top Gun projects earned him two Grammy Awards: the first in 1986 for Best Album of original score written for a motion picture or television special, as a co-writer of the Beverly Hills Cop soundtrack; and the second in 1987 for Best Pop Instrumental Performance with guitarist Steve Stevens for "Top Gun Anthem" from the Top Gun soundtrack.

 As a session musician, arranger and producer, Faltermeyer has worked with numerous international pop stars including Donna Summer, Amanda Lear, Patti LaBelle, Barbra Streisand, Glenn Frey, Blondie, Laura Branigan, La Toya Jackson, Billy Idol, Jennifer Rush, Bonnie Tyler and Pet Shop Boys.

 Background

-Faltermeyer was born in Munich, Federal Republic of Germany, the son of Anneliese (née Schmidt), a homemaker, and Hugo Faltermeier, a construction businessman.
+Faltermeyer was born in Munich, Bavaria, the son of Anneliese (née Schmidt), a homemaker, and Hugo Faltermeier, a construction businessman.
 Encouraged by his parents (the owners of a civil engineering firm), he started playing piano at the age of six.
 At 11, a Nuremberg music professor discovered that Faltermeyer had absolute pitch.
-His boyhood years combined training in classical music with a developing interest in rock 'n roll.
-He played organ in a rock combo and studied trumpet and piano at the Munich music academy.
-While waiting to begin university studies he found work at a recording studio.
+His boyhood years combined training in classical music with a developing interest in rock 'n' roll.
+He played organ in a rock combo and studied trumpet and piano at the University of Music and Performing Arts Munich.
+While still studying he found work at a recording studio.
 Within three years he was engineering major classical sessions for the prestigious Deutsche Grammophon label.
 Then in 1978, Giorgio Moroder recognized his talent and brought him to Los Angeles to play keyboards and arrange the soundtrack for the film Midnight Express.
 Moroder and Faltermeyer continued their collaboration in the next decade, producing Donna Summer albums and several hits for various artists.
 Soon Faltermeyer was earning an international reputation for both precise workmanship and trendsetting creativity in his use of synthesizer technology.